 Cardarine is a Peroxisome Proliferator-Activator Receptor-delta (PPARδ) agonist.

-PPARδ agonists have been shown to re-engineer the way our bodies expend energy by making fatty acids the preferred source of fuel, as opposed to glucose from carbohydrates.
+PPARδ agonists (substances that activate PPARδ) re-engineer the way our bodies expend energy by making fatty acids the preferred source of fuel, as opposed to glucose from carbohydrates.

 You see, the human body has 3 options to meet its energy needs:

 - Fatty Acids (From Stored Fat)

-As a PPARδ agonist, GW 501516 is capable of essentially re-engineering the body to prefer fatty acids instead.
+As a PPARδ agonist, GW 501516 is capable of essentially re-engineering the body to prefer fatty acids as a fuel source.

 So, it’s pretty easy to see why it’s being used by bodybuilders and athletes everywhere.

 What Kind Of Results Can I Expect From GW 501516?

-Assuming you take it for at least several weeks, GW 501516 can definitely help you burn some additional fat.
+Assuming you take it for at least several weeks, GW 501516 should help you burn some additional fat.

 It’s mechanism of action (the way it works) is also entirely different than those types of traditional fat-burning drugs.

 Not to mention, it’s still in experimental trials so there isn’t much research on it at all, even for the medical purposes it’s intended for.

 So, what kind of results can you expect with GW 501516?
-You can’t expect anything except SOME degree of fat-loss.
+Some degree of fat-loss…

 How much fat-loss would likely be a function of: